owencho/SimpleChat/Readme.md

 Project Structure
 =================
 The source code is divided into 3 packages, namely, `client`, `gui`, and `mediator`.
 The `gui` package contains the code to create chat windows.
 The `mediator` package contains all the necessary classes and interfaces with code given except for `Publisher.java`, where you are expected to put your code in.
-The `client` package contains `Main.java`, which shows how to instantiate the chat window and initiate activities like join-channel, leave-channel, and send-message in code.
+The `client` package contains `Main.java`, which shows how to instantiate the chat window and initiate activities like _join-channel_, _leave-channel_, and _send-message_ in code.
 All those activities can be similarly done through GUI too.
 Also it contains a simple `SpyingPublisher` class to demonstrate how to a write a simple publisher/mediator.
 The `SpyingPublisher` only dumps onto the console activities triggered by chat windows.
 You can use the code as a starting point to help you kickstart.
 You can remove the class after that.

 ChatFrame GUI
 =============